-This salad is spectacular!
-Along with salad greens it has sliced turkey meat (I used cubed), dried cherries, diced pears, toasted pecans, and in place of the Gorgonzola cheese I substituted Feta cheese because we like it more.
-The recipe also has it’s own cherry balsamic vinaigrette which is outstanding.
-This recipe uses cherry preserves in the base.
+Harvest Turkey Salad with Cherry Vinaigrette is spectacular!
+Along with salad greens it has sliced turkey meat, dried cherries, sliced pears, toasted pecans, and in place of the Gorgonzola cheese I substituted Feta cheese because we like it better.
+It also comes with it’s own cherry balsamic vinaigrette which is outstanding.
+The dressing uses cherry preserves in the base.
 We loved it.
 So did our company!

 If you are looking for new, fresh ways to eat salad, I invite you to try this tasty recipe.
 You won’t be sorry.
 You can even substitute bacon or go meatless if you desire and the recipe will still work wonderfully.
 To get a little more color in the salad you may want to use a pear with a red peel, or add diced red onion or diced red or orange peppers.

-Salad greens with lots of turkey, dried apples, diced pears, toasted walnuts, and feta cheese.
-Yum, yum, delicious.
+Harvest Turkey Salad with Cherry Vinaigrette has salad greens with lots of turkey, dried cherries, diced pears, toasted walnuts, and feta cheese.
+It’s delicious.

 Here’s what I did.

 I used these ingredients.
 The turkey was leftover from Christmas dinner.
 The pecans came from a friend who sends them to us every year.

 Slice pears.
 Coat each piece in lemon juice.
 Set on paper towels to dry.
 Set aside.

 Place spring mix in a salad bowl.
 Top with a bag of romaine lettuce.
 Add dried cherries, roasted pecans, pears, turkey and feta or gorgonzola cheese.
 Refrigerate until ready to serve.

 I used these ingredients to make the cherry vinaigrette.

 To make the cherry vinaigrette: place the balsamic vinegar into a saucepan and heat over medium heat.
 Add garlic.